William Holt Terry Scholarship

 The William Holt Terry Scholarship is Davidson College's preeminent leadership development award.
 Terry Scholars are chosen on the basis of their potential for leadership and growth on campus and in their careers and lives after Davidson.

+This annually renewable scholarship is offered to students who have demonstrated extraordinary potential and ability to contribute to our vigorous living and learning community.
 The Terry program challenges and strengthens scholars through mentorship, networking, and unique opportunities to interact with established local and national leaders.

 Selection Process & Awards

 Selection is based on factors Davidson values in its holistic review of students, including strength of the application for admission, significant leadership ability and experience, and commitment to service.

 - Selection process: Finalists for the Terry Scholarship are chosen from among those Davidson applicants for admission identified as outstanding candidates by the Dean of Admission and the Director of the Terry Scholarship program.
 No separate scholarship application is required.
 Finalists participate in selection interviews in March.